Easy Date Loaf Recipe

 This date loaf recipe ticks 3 major boxes for me – fast, easy and tasty.
 The first time I made it was when I needed something new for the school lunch boxes.
 The recipe came from Nanna’s vault and it was a winner straight away both for me and the kids.
 I love it with a spread of butter on top alongside my morning coffee (see above :))

-It’s easy to make because you only need one pan.
+It’s easy to make because you only need one pan and a baking tin.
 Everything gets thrown in, add a bit of heat, follow up with a quick stir and into the oven.
 If your dates are already chopped, it takes only 5 minutes.
 You can’t get much quicker than that.

 Another box the recipe ticks is budget friendly.
 With no eggs and only a small dose of butter, it’s super cheap.
 I used dried pitted dates and chopped them into chunks.
 Scissors make a ‘sticky’ job like this a lot easier.
 You could easily substitute other dried fruits if you prefer.
 Enjoy 🙂